chrisweb/chris.lu/README_WIP.md

 in a previous chapter we added the **remark GFM** plugin, if you did this in your project too, then there are even more HTML-like tags you can replace with custom components, the list is at the end of the [MDX "table of components" documentation](https://mdxjs.com/table-of-components/) page

+TODO: need to verify if the next example even works

 of course besides the HTML-like tags supported by MDX (or remark GFM) you can add any other custom tag you want to the custom components configuration and assign it any custom component you want

 ```tsx